ShareFacebook Twitter AddThis

 In a video created to launch Noma Australia, head chef and owner René Redzepi, arguably one of the most famous and influential chefs of the hour, explained how he was coming to the country to learn about its produce and to find inspiration in its ingredients.
 There was months of research and planning before Redzepi arrived, bringing with him his band of cooks, his now famous dishwasher, Ali, his entire front of house crew, sommeliers, local foragers and even staff families, around 100 people in total.
 All of them on a collective mission to taste, dissect, discover, understand and eventually serve up a mix of native produce that Redzepi says: “most Aussies have never seen before.”

-“There’s many other things, we just touched it,” is how Redzepi sums up the project which ends April 2nd.
+“There’s many other things, we just touched it,” is how Redzepi sums up the project which ends soon.
 “A lot of the stuff we just started working with and the most interesting thing right now would be the rediscovery of them.
 Next level, a decade in, would be the processing of them.
 How does that strange fruit actually become three different sauces?
 Different broths?
 So on and so on, how do they become a staple part of the cuisine?”

 These are the questions Redzepi says he would ask if the Noma team were staying in Sydney for longer, but they’re not.
 This was a 12 month project of research culminating in a 10-week pop-up that sold out in minutes.
 A dinner service that attracted hordes of journalists, a 27,000 strong waiting list and the sort of mass media attention that only a chef like Redzepi can attract.
 It also added an authoritative voice to the ongoing dialogue about Australia’s dining scene and its use of indigenous ingredients.

 What Rene is doing is basically educating